Volume 33, Issue 2 (6-2024) JGUMS 2024, 33(2): 124-133 | Back to browse issues page

 Send citation to:

-Darbandi B, Dalili S, Hakemzadeh S T, Koohmanaee S, Mohammadi M H, Baghersalimi A, et al . : Hematological Indices in Children with type 1diabetes mellitus: A Review Article.
-JGUMS 2024; 33 (2)
+Darbandi B, Dalili S, Hakemzadeh S T, Koohmanaee S, Mohammadi M H, Baghersalimi A, et al .
+Investigating the Hematological Indices in Children With Type I Diabetes Mellitus: A Review Article.
+JGUMS 2024; 33 (2) :124-133

 URL: http://journal.gums.ac.ir/article-1-2618-en.html

-1- Pediatric Diseases Research Center, Guilan University of Medical Sciences, Rasht, Iran
+1- Department of Pediatrics, Pediatric Diseases Research Center, Faculty of Medicine, Guilan University of Medical Sciences, Rasht, Iran.

-3- Department of Pediatrics, Zabol University of Medical Sciences, Zabol, Iran.
+2- Department of Pediatrics, Pediatrics Research Center, Faculty of Medicine, Zabol University of Medical Sciences, Zabol, Iran.

-Objective: As complete blood cell count is more available than hemoglobin A1C, in this study we summarize the hematologic changes in diabetes type 1.
+Objective A complete blood cell count is more available than hemoglobin A1C, in this study we summarize the hematologic changes in type 1 diabetes.
 The reasons and association of different changes with the prognosis will be discussed.

-Methods: This study is a review article based on a search with the keywords in medical-scientific databases, including PubMed, Scopus, MEDLINE, and Google Scholar, from 2000 to 2023.
-All articles were evaluated, and 50 articles were selected as the primary sources of study.
-All valuable and widely used points are presented.
+Methods This study is a review article based on a search with the keywords in medical-scientific databases, including PubMed, Scopus, MEDLINE, and Google Scholar, from 2000 to 2023.
+All articles were evaluated, and 50 articles were selected as the primary study sources.

-Results: The mean of RBC count, hemoglobin, and hematocrit were less in the diabetic group in comparison to healthy patients.
-The recent studies show an association of the anemia with development of diabetic nephropathy.
-Diabetic patients have less RDW, MPV, and PDW.
-Studies showed that patients who have recently been diagnosed with type 1 diabetes mellitus have higher leukocyte and neutrophil count.
+Results The mean of red blood cell count, hemoglobin, and hematocrit were less in the diabetic group in comparison to healthy patients.
+Recent studies show an association between anemia and with development of diabetic nephropathy.
+Diabetic patients have higher red cell distribution width compared to healthy individuals.
+Mean platelet volume and platelet distribution width are higher in children with type I diabetes compared to healthy children.
+Studies showed that patients who have recently been diagnosed with type 1 diabetes mellitus have higher leukocyte and neutrophil counts.
 Also, there is a positive correlation between increased leukocyte and hyperglycemia.

 Add your comments about this article : Your username or Email: